-The second of four pairs of massive solar arrays and a Solar Alpha Rotary Joint (SARJ), built by Lockheed Martin at its Space Systems facility in Sunnyvale, have been installed on the International Space Station by the crew of the space shuttle Atlantis.
+The third of four pairs of massive solar arrays and a second Solar Alpha Rotary Joint (SARJ), built by Lockheed Martin at its Space Systems facility in Sunnyvale, have been installed on the International Space Station by the crew of the space shuttle Atlantis.
 The two new solar arrays have been deployed and are generating electricity.
-When brought on line during the STS-116 mission in December, they will nearly double the power available to the Space Station.
-A second rotary joint and a third pair of solar arrays will be delivered to ISS on STS-117 in early 2007.

-"It is a testament to the professionalism of the STS-115 crew and the mission support team that they made this difficult ISS construction project look easy, and the deployment of the new arrays was a sight to behold," said Brad Haddock, Lockheed Martin ISS program director.
+"It is a testament to the professionalism of the STS-117 crew and the mission support team that they made this difficult ISS construction project look easy, and the deployment of the new arrays was a sight to behold," said Brad Haddock, Lockheed Martin ISS program director.
 "To see our arrays producing electricity is wonderfully satisfying, and we're confident that this addition will further harness solar energy for the Space Station and provide the power required for many years to come."